folio-org/docs/content/en/docs/Settings/_index.md

 weight: 700
 ---

-In FOLIO, settings are configured to help customize apps according to each institution's unique needs.
-Many apps have associated settings in the Settings app, some of which are required and some of which are optional.
-However, some apps do not have explicitly associated settings.
+In FOLIO, libraries use the Settings app to configure apps according to each institution's unique needs.
+Most apps have associated settings in the Settings app, some of which are required and some of which are optional.
+However, some apps do not have explicitly associated settings, and some settings do not have explicitly associated apps, but are meant to support configuration for FOLIO as a whole.

-Some of the settings in the Settings app have effects across multiple apps.
-For example, if your institution chooses to define acquisition units, those units can be used as a search parameter in multiple apps.
+Some settings have effects across multiple apps.
+For example, inventory settings for material types are used in circulation rules and are visible in loan records in Check Out and Users.